 The result?
 Employees are going to great lengths for relief.
 From unnecessary specialist visits and medications to expensive boutique care, the cost of not being seen is massive.
 For employers, healthcare expenses are 47% higher for women experiencing menopause, and the impact on productivity and direct medical costs are estimated at $26.6 billion annually in the U.S.

-Finally, menopause benefits are here
+Finally, menopause benefits at work are here

 On the heels of the Great Resignation, employers stand at a moment to have a real influence in bringing respectful journeys to what’s long been a silent struggle.
 At Progyny, we see the menopause factor as a critical piece of the puzzle when it comes to inclusive, outcomes-focused care.
 By bringing together 50-state access to a specialized menopause network, including leading providers Midi Health and Gennev, we create availability of the right expertise, at the right time with the latest in evidence-based treatment.
 Menopause care is interdisciplinary, and includes supporting nutrition, sleep, mental health, pain, hormone and non-hormone medications and supplements, screenings for conditions such as diabetes, cancer, heart disease, stroke and osteoporosis, in addition to lifestyle changes to support quality of life.
 Severity of symptoms and impact of hormonal decline on health will be unique to the individual, and proactively connecting the dots with integrative care is key.
 What’s more, the impact of feeling heard from an expert in days, not months, is invaluable to validate what’s long been dismissed in the history of women’s health.